migliio/LAZARUS/README.txt

   To hide files, once the module is loaded, create them with `lzrs_keyword' inside the files' name.
 After `make load', /system escalation/ is done immediately.
-The `execve()' hooking is proven "by hand" (i.e., through `whoami' cli tool) and the other hooked system calls have a `printk()' proof.
+A proof of concept could be done execunting the script `user.sh' under the `./user/' directory.